zsan0045/gemini/README.md

 that allows you to explore a map using Gemini and the Google Maps API.
 It was built using Lit and the
 [Maps Embed API](https://developers.google.com/maps/documentation/embed/get-started).

+To develop locally, insert your Gemini API key where you see `your_key_here` in the `script.js` file.

 ### Contributors